moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 together with a [`buf.work.yaml`](../configuration/v1/buf-work-yaml.md), which defines a [workspace](../reference/workspaces.md).

-The example shown above can be adapated to `buf` by adding a `buf.yaml` to each of the `-I` directories, and by creating a `buf.work.yaml` that specifies both directories like so:
+The example shown above can be adapted to `buf` by adding a `buf.yaml` to each of the `-I` directories, and by creating a `buf.work.yaml` that specifies both directories like so:

 ```sh